-Adult and teen eczema sufferers now have three new medications to treat the condition that causes painfully itchy, red, inflamed skin.
+Adult and teen eczema sufferers now have three newer medications to treat the condition that causes painfully itchy, red, inflamed skin.
 The medications – one medicated cream and two pills – are in a class of drugs known as Janus kinase (JAK) inhibitors.
-They recently won U.S. Food and Drug Administration approval for use in eczema for the first time.
+In early 2022, they won U.S. Food and Drug Administration approval for use in eczema for the first time.

-Phase 3 clinical trials show that the new medications significantly improved eczema, even in many patients with severe disease.
+Phase 3 clinical trials show that these medications significantly improved eczema, even in many patients with severe disease.
 Leading physicians in the field of atopic dermatitis call these drugs the most significant advances in eczema treatment in decades.

 “For the appropriate patient, these medications will be game-changing,” says Dr. Peter Lio, a clinical assistant professor of dermatology and pediatrics at Northwestern University’s Feinberg School of Medicine in Chicago.
 “I’ve been focused on atopic dermatitis for more than a decade, and we have never seen anything like this.”

 Although all three medications are JAK inhibitors, there are significant differences among them.

 JAKs and Eczema Relief

 The first to win FDA approval, ruxolitinib (the brand Opzelura), is a topical cream for mild to moderate eczema.
 The approval was based on the results of two Phase 3 trials in more than 1,200 teens and adults.
 After eight weeks of using the cream twice daily, from 51 to 54 percent in the treatment group had clear or almost clear skin, compared to fewer than 15 percent in the non-medicated (placebo) group.